LACQUER

 Natural lacquer is a resinous sap secreted by lacquer trees, classified as a renewable natural resource.
 Similar to natural rubber, lacquer plays an essential

 role in both nature and human life due to its unique physical and chemical properties.
 Globally, trees capable of producing lacquer sap are primarily found in parts of Asia, North America and Central America, with China being one of the major native regions.
-China also have a rich tradition of lacquer application and craftsmanship.
+China also has a rich tradition of lacquer application and craftsmanship.

-However, working with lacquer is extremely challenging.
-Besides the inconvenience of its being such a potent allergen, it must be painted on in very thin layers because of the way it dries.
-If the layers are at all thick only the outer surface will react with oxygen to harden, leaving the inside liquid.
+If the layers are too thick, only the outer surface will react with oxygen to harden, leaving the inside liquid.
 As a result, to build up the thickness of 0.5 to 1.8 cm needed for decoration can require dozens, or even hundreds of layers.
-Each layer must be carefully painted, dried, and polished, and take one to two days.
-Just preparing an item can take months or years.
-But everything has its worth.
+Each layer must be carefully painted, dried, and polished, taking one to two days.
+Preparation alone can take months or even years.
+But the results are well worth the effort.

 2. Tools Introduction